 The revised financial forecast shows that the States is still on track to return to balanced budgets by 2013, based on the current profile of CSR savings and the revised FSR proposals.
-The deferral of certain CSR savings, as a result of the approval of P72/2011, combined with other necessary increases in spending have meant that the planned transfer from the Stabilisation Fund in 2011 will still be required at the original level.
-This transfer in 2011 will provide a closing balance on the Consolidated Fund at the end of 2011 of £24 million.
+The improvements in the 2010 outturn allow a reduced transfer from the Stabilisation Fund in 2011 to be proposed.
+This is despite the deferral of certain CSR savings, as a result of the approval of P72/2011, and other necessary increases in spending.
+The reduced transfer in 2011 will still provide a closing balance on the Consolidated Fund at the end of 2011 of £24 million.
 This balance will enable the States to manage a forecast deficit of £19 million in 2012, before returning to balanced budgets in 2013 and future years.